andytudhope/conditional-token-docs/source/conditional-tokens/contract.md

 1. Condition 1, with outcome collection `[A, B, C, A|B, B|C, A|C]`

 We can commit collateral to either (or both!) of these conditions and create conditional tokens for each outcome.
-We denote collateralised positions as `$:(A|B)`, meaning “collateral” (can be DAI, US Dollar equivalents, or another ERC-20 token) for the "A or B" outcome.
+We denote collateralized positions as `$:(A|B)`, meaning “collateral” (can be DAI, US Dollar equivalents, or another ERC-20 token) for the "A or B" outcome.
 Similarly, `$:(LO)` means collateral and the "LO" outcome.
-Most interestingly, we can merge these positions into a deeper position like `$:(A|B)&(LO)`, meaning collateral, A or B for the first condition, and LO for the second condition (and split them back into shallower positions).
+Most interestingly, we can merge these positions into a deeper position like `$:(A|B)&(LO)`.
+This notation shows collateral staked on A or B for the first condition, and LO for the second condition.
 Moving between positions and trading on open markets has never been easier.

 Here is a graph of all positions that are contingent on the outcome of these two conditions:

 ![Outcomes](../img/outcomes.png)

-Focus on this **critical point**: a position is now a clearly defined mathematical construct on a public and decentralised network.
+Focus on this **critical point**: a position is now a clearly defined mathematical construct on a public and decentralized network.
 Anybody can create a condition, and anybody can take a position on that condition.
 This construct allows as many markets to exist as there are tokens, and for each of those markets to benefit from a global pool of liquidity.

 ## Conditions

 Let's take a step back.
 Before conditional tokens can exist, a condition must be prepared.
-A condition is a question to be answered in the future by a specific oracle in a particular manner.
+Preparing a condition means that you must define several specifications of a condition, including how a specific oracle reports the condition’s outcome.
 The following function is used to prepare a condition, which will be decided when the oracle submits what we call a "payout vector":

 ```solidity
 function prepareCondition(address oracle, bytes32 questionId, uint payoutDenominator, uint outcomeSlotCount) external